 Professor Wilfrid Kendall works mostly in probability theory, with particular interests in: random processes, stochastic geometry, stochastic calculus, computer algebra in statistics and probability, and perfect simulation.
 He is currently Past President of the Bernoulli Society, was founding co-director of APTS (2007-2017), and was one of 3 organizers of the EPSRC-funded workshop Probability 2008: New Scaling Limits and Other Recent Developments, Monday 31st March to Friday 4th April 2008.
-He is PI on two EPSRC-funded projects: Inside-out: Statistical methods for Computed Tomography validation of complex structures in Additive Layer Manufacturing and Probabilistic coupling and nilpotent diffusions, as well as PI for the EPSRC grant supporting APTS.
+He has recently been PI on two EPSRC-funded projects: Inside-out: Statistical methods for Computed Tomography validation of complex structures in Additive Layer Manufacturing and Probabilistic coupling and nilpotent diffusions, as well as PI for the EPSRC grant supporting APTS.

 An old list of preprints is available at http://www.warwick.ac.uk/go/wsk/ppt.

 Slides for some recent talks are available here.

 (with A. Kueh, J.W.
 Warnett, G.J.
 Gibbons, J. Brettschneider, T.E.
 Nichols, M.A.
 Williams) Modelling the Penumbra in Computed Tomography.
 Journal of X-Ray Science and Technology, 24.2, 583-597 [Gold Access!].

 (with S. Banerjee) Rigidity for Markovian maximal couplings of elliptic diffusions.
 Probability Theory and Related Fields, in press [Gold Access!].
 See also arxiv.org/abs/1506.04804

 (with S. Banerjee) Coupling the Kolmogorov Diffusion: maximality and efficiency considerations.
 Advances in Applied Probability, 48A, 15-35 [Free Access!].
 See also arxiv.org/abs/1506.04804.2015